 Rochas Okorocha believes that the provision of amenities and social development cannot be left to government alone.
 He therefore instituted a scholarship scheme in 1986, several years before venturing into politics, which he later institutionalized by setting up the Rochas Foundation in 2001 with the pioneer students emanating from Owerri College.

 Through the instrumentality of the foundation, he built schools in four States in Nigeria to cater for the educational well-being of the indigent students in the nation.
 He later became the President of the Nigerian Red Cross Society.

 During his first term as governor of Imo State, he established a state-owned foundation through which scores of indigent citizens of Imo State were provided access to free Medicare within and outside Nigeria.

 He has awarded scholarships to over 1,000 students of Imo State origin, in various institutions of higher learning.
 A consummate philanthropist, Okorocha’s generosity and quest to uplift others transcend the award of scholarships.
 He has instituted various other subsisting empowerment initiatives for trade groups, artisans, communities, women and other vulnerable groups in the society.
 His Alma Maters have also benefited from his generous disposition to give back to the society.

 After his election as governor in 2011, Rochas Okorocha forfeited his security votes for four years totaling sixteen billion naira and used the money to sponsor a free secondary and tertiary education programme for all the students schooling in government-owned schools in the State.

 His leadership qualities and outstanding achievements have earned him laurels and awards nationally and internationally.
 Some of these include:

-Rochas Anayo Okorocha is Christian of the Roman Catholic denomination.
-He is married to Mrs. Nneoma Nkechi Okrocha and the blissful union has produced six lovely children.
+Rochas Anayo Okorocha is a Christian of the Roman Catholic denomination.
+He is married to Mrs. Nneoma Nkechi Okorocha and the blissful union has produced six lovely children.